appserver-io/appserver/README.md

 During installation we registered systemd units for the appserver, so you can control it with `systemctl <COMMAND> appserver` where command are the basic systemd commands like `start`, `stop`, `restart` and `status`.
+Please also restart the `watcher` and `appserver-fpm` daemon if necessary.

 ## Installation on CentOS
 Installation and basic usage is the same as on Fedora **but** CentOS requires additional repositories like [remi](<http://rpms.famillecollet.com/>) or